TrevorS/keyway/README.md

 2. There was some other problem:
      * Keyway could not create the lock directory.
      * Keyway could not create or remove a lock.
+3. An error was caught and there are lock files in the lock directory.

 ###### An example:
 ```bash